Relintai/pandemonium_engine_docs/03_usage/15_scripting/10_pausing_games.md

 Finally, make it so when a pause button is pressed (any button will do), enable the pause and show the pause screen.

-gdscript GDScript

 ```
 func _on_pause_button_pressed():
     get_tree().paused = true
     $pause_popup.show()
 ```

-To unpause, do the opposite when the pause screen is
+To unpause, do the opposite when the pause screen is closed:
-closed:

-gdscript GDScript

 ```
 func _on_pause_popup_close_pressed():
     $pause_popup.hide()
     get_tree().paused = false
 ```